kabaehr/kabaehr.github.io/_posts/2016-05-25-aurelia-in-production.markdown

 </p>

 <p>
-Because of high intersection of functionality between the applications and also high pricing and timing pressure we choose a Hybrid approach with <a href="https://cordova.apache.org/" alt="link to cordova homepage">Cordova </a>.
+Because of high intersection of functionality between the applications and also high pricing and timing pressure we choose a hybrid approach with <a href="https://cordova.apache.org/" alt="link to cordova homepage">Cordova</a>.
 We already implemented a Cordova App with BLE integration for another project.
-So we know already that using the native API will work pretty well.
+So we knew already that using the native API will work pretty well.

 </p>

 <p>
-To continue with Angular 1.x was no option and thus we compared Angular 2 and Aurelia.
+To continue with Angular 1.x was not an option and thus we compared Angular 2 and Aurelia.
 The decision was quite hard regarding that both Frameworks are still not released in version 1.x.
 We tried both and the Angular 2 experience was still not very good, though Angular 2 is already in release candidate.
 While we had real fun with Aurelia and made great progress.